Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

 \end{enumerate}

 Thus, in this example, $\mathcal{F}(S) = \frac{1}{2^n}\left(\frac{d}{d+1}\right)^d$.
-This is, however, a kind of worst-case example: since one can isolate the integer variables of $\{0,1\}^n$ and the volume of all the fibers is the same, one basically is forced to apply Gr\"{u}nbaum's inequality at one fiber that has a fraction of $\frac{1}{2^n}$ of the total volume.
-Then, \emph{Oertel's conjecture} is that this is, in fact, the worst scenario.
+This combines in one instance the worst cases for both the discrete ($d=0$) and the continuous ($n=0$) setting: since one can isolate the integer variables of $\{0,1\}^n$ and the volume of all the fibers is the same, one is essentially forced to apply Gr\"{u}nbaum's inequality to a single fiber that contains a fraction $\frac{1}{2^n}$ of the total volume. \emph{Oertel's conjecture} is that this is, in fact, the worst scenario.

 \begin{conjecture}[{Oertel's conjecture \cite[Conjecture 4.1.20]{oertel2014integer}}] Let $C\subset\R^{n+d}$ be a convex body and $S =C\cap (\Z^n\times\R^d)$.
 Then,

 \end{conjecture}